-I am writing today in support of House Bill 2446: An Act Relative to the Massachusetts Estate Tax Code.
+I am writing today in support of House Bill 2881: An Act Relative to the Massachusetts Estate Tax Code.
 While the Foundation believes that the Massachusetts estate tax should mirror the federal estate tax, this bill would more closely align the Massachusetts estate tax with federal law, and is a reasonable initial step to ensure that the Commonwealth is not an outlier among its peer states.

 As you know, Massachusetts decoupled its estate tax from the federal law effective January 1, 2003 and this has resulted in the current estate tax law in the Commonwealth differing from the federal code in several material ways.
 These differences have become more pronounced given the most recent changes to the federal estate tax provisions included in the Tax Cut and Jobs Act.
-For example, the current state exemption is set at \$1 million compared to the federal exemption of \$11.4 million for individuals and \$22.8 million for married couples filing jointly for tax year 2019, an amount that increases annually based on a cost of living index.
-In addition, the federal estate tax law allows for portability of a spousal exemption, meaning that if the first spouse to die does not use some or all of the personal exemption, the second spouse is entitled to utilize the unused portion.
+For example, the current state exemption is set at \$1 million compared to the federal exemption of \$11.4 million for individuals and \$22.8 million for married couples filing jointly for tax year 2019.
+The federal exemption amount increases annually based on a cost of living index while the Massachusetts exemption does not.
+In addition, the federal estate tax law allows for the portability of a spousal exemption, meaning that if the first spouse to die does not use some or all of the personal exemption, the second spouse is entitled to utilize the unused portion.
+The Massachusetts law provides no such exemption.
+The effect of these differences is to create a law that is more onerous and far-reaching than the federal tax.

-Massachusetts is one of 12 states to impose an estate or inheritance tax, down from 21 states just a few years ago, and its \$1 million exemption threshold is the least generous among those states with an estate tax.
-This combination makes the Massachusetts estate among the most burdensome in the nation and is frequently cited as the reason many taxpayers choose to retire to more tax advantageous locations.
+Massachusetts is one of only 12 states and the District of Columbia to impose an estate or inheritance tax, down from 21 states just a few years ago.
+Its \$1 million exemption threshold is the least generous among those states with an estate tax for which the mean is \$2,548,000 and the average is \$3,920,000.
+This combination makes the Massachusetts estate tax among the most burdensome in the nation and is frequently cited as the reason many taxpayers choose to retire to more tax advantageous locations.

-The estate tax is one of several recent tax proposals that when considered together make Massachusetts tax code burdensome for asset-rich taxpayers.
+The estate tax, when considered in conjunction with other recent tax, make the Massachusetts tax code burdensome for asset-rich taxpayers.
 The recent federal law change pertaining to the limitation of the deductibility of state and local taxes, as well as the proposed Massachusetts constitutional change that would impose a four percent surtax on income over a million dollars, will likely impact the same group of taxpayers and the cumulative effect is likely to drive residents to other, more friendly jurisdictions.